SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 timeseries data.

 Aggregated values inherit the quality flags of the underlying observation values.
-That is, an aggregate value will have a quality flag if any of the observation values used to aggregate contained that quality flag.
+That is, an aggregate value will have a quality flag if *any* of the underlying observation values contained that quality flag.
 See (Data Validation)[#data-validation] for details on quality flags.